containers/podman-desktop/website/blog/2023-03-24-5-things-to-know-for-a-docker-user.md

 If you still need to create containers with a port < 1024, you can change the Podman machine configuration of the Podman Machine if you are on Windows or macOS.

-The command is `podman machine --rootful` to enable the execution with root privileges or `podman machine --rootful=false` to switch back to rootless mode.
+The command is `podman machine set --rootful` to enable the execution with root privileges or `podman machine set --rootful=false` to switch back to rootless mode.